solid/solidproject.org/_posts/this-week-in-solid/next.md

 This week we will start a slower user testing on the documentation for developers.
 If you're intrested have a look at (insert page) and (insert instructions).
 You can provide feedback by [submitting an issue](https://github.com/solid/solid.github.io/issues) with answers to the following questions:
 *

+Alternatively, feel free to drop by the Solid Weekly call at 1000 CEST on [this line](https://zoom.us/j/121552099) where Creators Vincent and Nicolas will be to listen to your thoughts and jot them down.

 ### Weekly Solid Call
 Every Thursday there is an hour long public call where newcomers can introduce themselves, anyone can ask general questions about Solid, and we recap the weeks works on Solid.